Starz Inc.: Early history

-Starz Media
+As Starz Media

 On August 31, 2006, Liberty Media acquired the US division of IDT Entertainment for $186 million, followed by the Canadian and Australian divisions on September 29, 2006.
 IDT Entertainment was then merged under Starz Entertainment Group and renamed Starz Media.
+The company soon expanded into film production by launching Overture Films in 2006, followed by arthouse label Anchor Bay Films in 2008.

 On November 19, 2009, Liberty Media spun off Starz Entertainment Group into a separate tracking stock, known as Liberty Starz.
 On January 1, 2010, Chris Albrecht became the president and CEO of Liberty Starz, overseeing the company's entities including Starz Entertainment, Overture Films, Anchor Bay Entertainment and Film Roman.

-On January 4, 2011, The Weinstein Company acquired 25% of Starz Media, one of the operating units of Liberty Starz.
+On January 4, 2011, The Weinstein Company (TWC) acquired 25% of Starz Media, one of the operating units of Liberty Starz.
 The arrangement included a five-year distribution deal under which starting in April 2011, Liberty Starz's Anchor Bay Entertainment would release new TWC films on DVD and Starz Digital Media would handle online downloads and streaming.

 On August 8, 2012, Liberty Media announced that it would spin-off Liberty Starz into a separate public company; the transaction includes about $1.5 billion of debt.
 The spin-off of the subsidiary was expected to be completed by the end of 2012, but was actually completed on January 11, 2013.
-As a result of the spin-off, Liberty Starz changed its name to "Starz Inc." Starz Inc.'s businesses and assets at the time consisted of Starz Networks, Starz Distribution, and its minority stake in Arc Productions.
+As a result of the spin-off, Liberty Starz changed its name to Starz Inc., began trading on NASDAQ under the ticker symbols STRZA and STRZB, and replaced Liberty Media in the NASDAQ-100 index.
+Starz Inc.'s businesses and assets at the time consisted of Starz Networks, Starz Distribution, and its minority stake in Arc Productions.

+Starz was later replaced in the NASDAQ-100 index by Kraft Foods on March 18, 2013.